Biolab-PoliTO/PIN2GPI/README.md

 # ```PIN2GPI```: from Pressure INsoles to the Gait Phases Identification

-The PIN2GPI for MATLAB is an open source software to extract Gait Phases from Pressure Insoles;
+The PIN2GPI for MATLAB is an open source software to extract Gait Phases from Pressure Insoles.

 If you use ```PIN2GPI``` algorithm in your work, please cite the following article:
 - Ghislieri, M., Leo, N., Caruso, M. et al. A toolbox for the identification of foot-floor contact sequences to analyze atypical gait cycles in a real-life scenario: application on patients after proximal femur fracture and healthy elderly.
 J NeuroEngineering Rehabil 22, 161 (2025) (https://doi.org/10.1186/s12984-025-01683-z)